The Bankrate promise

 In a no-closing-cost refinance, you don’t pay closing costs for the refinance upfront.
 Instead, you finance these fees with the loan (and pay interest on the larger loan amount), or pay a higher interest rate.

 A no-closing-cost refinance can be tempting since it eliminates the need for you to have cash ready at closing.
 But, depending on how long you plan to stay in the home, that convenience can cost you significantly more in the long run.
-Bankrate’s refinance break-even calculator can help you run different scenarios.
+Bankrate’s refinance break-even calculator can help you run the math on different scenarios.

 In a short refinance, a mortgage lender offers a distressed borrower a new loan in an amount that’s lower than the original balance, and might choose to forgive the difference.
 For the lender, accepting lower payments might be more cost-effective than foreclosure proceedings.
 For the borrower, a short refinance helps avoid foreclosure, but can harm their credit.